 2017 Scholarship Judging Panel

 The judging panel comprised the following senior industry leaders:

 - Melanie Willis, Non-Executive Director, Ardent Leisure Group, Mantra Group and Pepper Financial Services Group

 - Fiona Harding, Associate General Counsel, Bank of Queensland

 - Julie Hunter, Managing Director, Institutional Banking & Markets, CBA

-- Belinda McGuinness, Director Integrity Officer, Macquarie Group
+- Belinda McGuinness, Director Integrity Office, Macquarie Group

 - Amanda Dobbie, CEO, WiBF

 - David McCrostie, Partner & Practice Head of Banking, TurksLegal

 TurksLegal and WiBF are strong advocates of excellence in the Australian banking and finance industry.
 Now in its fourth year, the TurksLegal WiBF Leadership Scholarship is an exciting joint initiative between TurksLegal and WiBF to support the professional growth of excellence in the industry by providing WiBF members with a significant career development opportunity for professional women working within finance and banking.